 Different types of coffees usually have different tastes and effects, made using different modes of preparation.
 Some are strong, while others are mild.
 Knowing the differences can help in choosing the best coffee, depending on one’s desires.

 Cuban coffee, also known as Cuban espresso, is one of the strongest coffee on the market.
 It is also very sweet, since it’s made using sugar and espresso.
-If you want to learn more about the best Colombian coffee, we have another guide set up that could be extremely helpful.
-Onto Cuban coffee!

 History of Cuban Coffee

 Although coffee production in Cuba started in the 1700’s, this specific Cuban coffee was first discovered when Italians went to Cuba.

 It quickly became part of Cuban culture, which involves drinking coffee in social settings.
 After the coffee is brewed, it is placed in a large container and shared, using smaller cups.

 Since then, it has gained popularity in other parts of the world, where people still follow the traditional mode of preparation when brewing it.

 How To Make the Best Cuban Coffee

 If you were searching for how to make Cuban coffee, you’ll be stoked: you’re in the right place.
 Let’s get started.